-Consumer Protection (Department of Commerce) have a useful guide to your rights as a consumer on their website.
+Consumer Protection (Department of Mines, Industry Regulation & Safety) have a useful guide to your rights as a consumer on their website.
 As a consumer, you have rights under the Australian Consumer Law which apply whether you've bought something new, used or online (from an Australian seller).

 If you think you've been a victim of a scam, you can report it to Scamwatch.